frederictriquet/ftr/README.md

 `type <command>` --> display alias, code function or complete command path

+`functions [functionName]` --> display all shell functions or one specific function with code

 `lsof -i :<port>` --> show which process is listening on <port>

 # aliases & functions